-Tina is excited to be diving back into the world of higher education as Wayfinding Academy's Director of Campus Activities.
-She's particularly passionate about experiential education having spent six years focused on the intersection of learning and service to the community.
-When not planning events like TEDxMtHood or the World Domination Summit, you can find her baking (usually sweet treats), adventuring outdoors with her friends, and always looking for a great book to read.
+Tina is passionate about experiential education and the intersection of college and community.
+She's honored to be a part of a higher education institution that isn't afraid to ask hard questions, dream outside the box, and put people ahead of profits.
+When not planning events like TEDxMtHood or the World Domination Summit, you can find her adventuring outdoors with her friends, baking (usually sweet treats), and always looking for a great book to read.

 Michelle is doing her life's work right now, which is exhilarating and terrifying.
 During her 15 years teaching Leadership and Organizational Behavior courses in the traditional college system, she had a front row seat for what is broken about that system.
 About 3 years ago, she began gathering a group of like minded badasses around a vision of what a revolution in higher education could look like.
 After years of helping groups and non-profits organize for social impact as a volunteer (SuperThank, TEDxMtHood, World Domination Summit) Michelle started her legacy project and the Wayfinding Academy was born.